hal-lab-u-tokyo/sakura-x-shell/README.md

 ```

 To run the encryption with the design, please use `SakuraXShellExampleAES128BitRTL` class in the ChipWhisperer Plugin.

+Another RTL implementation of AES 128-bit encryption is available in `examples/aes128_googlevault_rtl`.
+The same class `SakuraXShellExampleAES128BitRTL` can be used to run the encryption with the design but don't forget to set `implementation="google"` argument when `con` method is called.

 ### HLS implementation of AES 128-bit encryption